 The next rangoli in this series of Diwali rangolis.
 A beautiful and symmetrical rangoli that resembles a wheel.
 Draw the central triangular patterns coloured in pink and grey.
 On the arms draw floral patterns and leaf designs above them.
 It is as if the leaf is protecting the floral designs.
 Add some simple curved lines with white rangoli powder.
 While the leaves appear to be anti-clockwise the white patterns are clockwise to give a unique effect to the rangoli.
 This rangoli with more designs added on the colours with white rangoli powder is in rangoli designs

-The sixth rangoli in the series for Diwali rangolis in the image below.
+The fourth rangoli in the series for Diwali rangolis in the image below.
 An improved version of the same rangoli is also available in this blog.
 It is a free hand rangoli design as are all the rangolis in this post.
 The blue and yellow combination for the central diya pattern and the green and orange combination for the leaf/petal design on the top adds to the attractiveness of the rangoli.

 For rangoli with dots

 Pulli kolam collections